Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 “Who will be released, who won’t?
 Will the kids be freed?
 Will they be freed with their mothers or not?” she asked The Associated Press before the deal was announced.
 “No matter which way it happens, there will still be families that will remain worried and sad and angry.”

-The structure of the deal could limit Israel’s ability to press its offensive, even after the truce expires.

-Any pause would give Hamas a chance to regroup after suffering heavy losses, especially if it extends the truce with additional hostage releases.
+Hamas will meanwhile get a chance to regroup after suffering heavy losses, especially if it extends the truce with additional hostage releases.
 Israeli troops and tanks are expected to remain in place, despite the risks of being stationary behind enemy lines.

 Israel claims to have killed thousands of Hamas fighters and destroyed parts of the group’s tunnel system.
 But Israeli officials acknowledge much of Hamas' infrastructure remains intact.
 The military says 68 soldiers have been killed in ground operations.